-93 To the extent required by law, a lactating employee mother must be granted reasonable time to 94 express breast milk for the employee's her nursing child each time the employee she has a need 95 to do so.
-This may include rest/break periods, meal periods, changes in work schedules/shifts, 96 the ability to flex out, the use of annual leave, LWOP, credit hours, compensatory time, or other 97 arrangements as appropriate.

-99 If requested, Management may grant extensions of rest/break times or the meal period for up to a 100 total of 15 minutes per day for employees mothers to express breast milk.
-As an exception to the 101 provisions of Article 10, Appendices A and B, nursing employees mothers in field offices and 102 teleservice centers may request to flex out at times during the workday in addition to the meal 103 period in order to express breast milk.
+To the extent required by law, a lactating employee mother must be granted reasonable time to express breast milk for the employee's her nursing child each time the employee she has a need to do so.
+This may include rest/break periods, meal periods, changes in work schedules/shifts, the ability to flex out, the use of annual leave, LWOP, credit hours, compensatory time, or other arrangements as appropriate.
+If requested, Management may grant extensions of rest/break times or the meal period for up to a total of 15 minutes per day for employees mothers to express breast milk.
+As an exception to the provisions of Article 10, Appendices A and B, nursing employees mothers in field offices and teleservice centers may request to flex out at times during the workday in addition to the meal period in order to express breast milk.
 Management will provide a private place, other than a restroom, that is shielded from view and free from intrusion from co-workers and the public, which may be used by an employee to express breast milk.
 This onsite, private location, should afford a comfortable environment for the nursing employee mother and contain a small table, a comfortable chair, and one electrical outlet.
+There should be a sink nearby if one is not located in the room. outlet.
+There should be a sink nearby if one is not located in the room. outlet.
 There should be a sink nearby if one is not located in the room.

-111 Employees will not be required to sign an SSA Lactation Program Agreement to use agency

-112 space for lactation purposes.
-However, Eemployees may be requested to sign an
+Employees will not be required to sign an SSA Lactation Program Agreement to use agency Employees will not be required to sign an SSA Lactation Program Agreement to use agency

-113 acknowledgement statement regarding use of an Aagency health unit facility for lactation

-114 purposes.

-- 116 Employees who request wish to express breast milk at the workplace will be informed of these
+110 Employees who request wish to express breast milk at the workplace will be informed of these

-- 117 provisions.
+117 provisions.

-- 118
+118

-- 119 Section 98.
+119 Section 98.
 Elder Care

-- 120
+120

-- 121 The Aagency will provide information on elder care resources issues such as (e.g., nursing
+121 The Aagency will provide information on elder care resources issues such as (e.g., nursing

-- 122 homes, home health care agencies, assisted living facilities, elder law, financial counseling, and
+122 homes, home health care agencies, assisted living facilities, elder law, financial counseling, and

-- 123 medical advice) on an Agency website.
+123 medical advice) on an Agency website.

-1 Article 16

-2

-3 Training and Career Development

-4

-5 Section 1.
-General Provisions

-6

-7 The Agency and the Union agree that the training and development of employees is important in

-8 carrying out the mission of the Agency.
-The Agency is responsible for ensuring that all

-9 employees receive the appropriate training necessary for the performance of their assigned

-10 duties.

-11

-12 Section 2.
-Non-Discrimination

-13

-14 The parties agree that nomination and/or selection of employees to participate in training and

-15 career development programs and courses shall be nondiscriminatory-without regard to sex

-16 (including sexual orientation and gender identity), race, color, genetic information, religion, age,

-17 marital status, ethnic group, disability, parental status, and Union membership or activity, and

-18 shall be in accordance with equal employment opportunity guidelines, and consistent with other

-19 applicable laws.

-20

-21 Section 3.
-Training - Job Related (Technical and General)

-22
+1 Article 16 2 3 Training and Career Development 4 5 Section 1.
+General Provisions 6 7 The Agency and the Union agree that the training and development of employees is important in 8 carrying out the mission of the Agency.
+The Agency is responsible for ensuring that all 9 employees receive the appropriate training necessary for the performance of their assigned 10 duties.
+11 12 Section 2.
+Non-Discrimination 13 14 The parties agree that nomination and/or selection of employees to participate in training and 15 career development programs and courses shall be nondiscriminatory-without regard to sex 16 (including sexual orientation and gender identity), race, color, genetic information, religion, age, 17 marital status, ethnic group, disability, parental status, and Union membership or activity, and 18 shall be in accordance with equal employment opportunity guidelines, and consistent with other 19 applicable laws.
+20 21 Section 3.
+Training - Job Related (Technical and General) 22